team401/Docs/docs/programming/getting-started/installing-git.md

 ![create a personal access token on github](/images/create-pat-on-github.png)

 Check the repo box, give it a name and an expiration date, and create the token.
-Once created, make a copy of it - it will be displayed only once.
-Keep the copy secure.
+Once created, copy the key and store it somewhere secure.
+GitHub will only display it to you once, so it's important to store it elsewhere so that you can use it to authenticate later.

 Your token will look like this: `ghp_rv4djkhsdfEWIkJHSKJfd787fsRV`.